SpaceyaTech/Team-Berlin-React/README.md

 6. Pushing additional changes.
 Once you have created the pull request, it will likely be reviewed and some additional fixes will be necessary.
 Do not create a new pull request.
 Rather, simply make more commits to your branch and push them up as in steps 3 and 4.
 They will be added to the pull request automatically.
 Note that although GitHub does notify people when you push new changes to a branch, many people have these notifications disabled as they can be quite noisy.
 So it is a good idea to make a comment on the pull request whenever you do so to notify people that it is ready to be reviewed again.

+See this section For more on contributing [contributing.md](https://github.com/SpaceyaTech/.github/blob/05d65ab42226f6479ab59a2209a9d128734ecbe6/CONTRIBUTING.md)

 ## Show your support

 Give a ⭐️ if you like this project!